bennyb0y/burrito-rater/docs/API_WORKER.md

 ## Configuration

-The worker is configured using the `wrangler.worker.toml` file:
+The project uses two separate Wrangler configuration files for different purposes:

+### Worker Configuration (`wrangler.worker.toml`)

+This file is specifically for the Cloudflare Worker deployment:

 ```toml
 name = "burrito-rater"